News and Announcements

 - What is the benefit of purchasing this insurance if the government doesn't contribute toward the cost of premiums?

 - At some point in your life, you may need long term care.
 Because traditional health plans do not typically cover this type of care, and because

 long term care is expensive, it is important to have a plan in place.
 The benefit of including the FLTCIP in your planning is that you are taking an important step toward

 protecting yourself against the high costs of care in the event that you do need it.

 up-to-date and competitive.
-You can also feel confident that the OPM-selected Long Term Care Partners and John Hancock Life & Health Insurance Company are among the best in
+And, John Hancock Life & Health Insurance Company, the insurance provider for the FLTCIP, is among the best in

 terms of customer service, financial strength, and stability.